wojdyr/fityk/doc/fit.rst

 where method is one of: ``levenberg_marquardt``, ``mpfit``, ``nelder_mead_simplex``, ``genetic_algorithms``.

-All non-linear fitting methods are iterative, and there are three common stopping criteria:
+There are three common stopping criteria:

-- the number of iterations; it can be specified after the ``fit`` command.

-- the number of evaluations of the objective function (WSSR); set using the option :option:`max_wssr_evaluations` (0=unlimited).
+- the maximum number of evaluations of the objective function (WSSR) and its derivatives; can be specified either after the ``fit`` command or using the option :option:`max_wssr_evaluations` (0=unlimited).

 - and the processor time, in seconds